suqingdong/FastMitoAssembler/README.md

-# Fast Assembler for MitoGenome
+# Fast Assembler Workflow for MitoGenome
 > `FastMitoAssembler` is a software for fast, accurate assembly of mitochondrial genomes and generation of annotation documents.

 ### Softwares